-SUMMARY OF ACKNOWLEDGEMENTS:
+SUMMARY AND ACKNOWLEDGEMENTS:

 The components of the plan encompass our overarching goal of every student achieving one or more year's reading growth and our action steps that will allow us to achieve that goal.
-In analyzing previous year's data we can conclude that due to (1) high teacher turnover rate, (2) lack of an established literacy academic framework and content knowledge, and (3) lack of understanding and/or inability to appropriately and efficiently implement grade/subject level standards, student performance has remained predominately low, showing minor inconsistencies for growth and decline.
+In analyzing previous year's data we can conclude that due to (1) high teacher turn over rate, (2) lack of an established literacy academic framework and content knowledge, and (3) lack of understanding and/or inability to appropriately and efficiently implement grade/subject level standards, student performance has remained predominately low, showing minor inconsistencies for growth and decline.

 We have concluded our actions steps to be an implementation of:

-- The job-embedded teacher coaching model - A concrete expectation for following a specified standards-based literacy academic framework - · Foundational reading professional development for staff - · Revision and addition of Tier 1 reading resources - Use data of RTI screeners and Reading Benchmark Assessments to inform small group instruction/reteaching
+- -The job-embedded teacher coaching model - -A concrete expectation for following a specified standards-based literacy academic framework - -Foundational reading professional development for staff - -Small group guided reading professional development for staff - -Revision and addition of Tier 1 reading resources

+-Use data of RTI screeners and progress monitoring tools plus Reading Benchmark Assessments to inform small group instruction/ reteaching